OpenAstronomy/openastronomy.github.io/_projects/2026/juliaastro/spectra.md

 When we observe a star, we can filter particular colours to learn about the star at different wavelengths of the electromagnetic spectrum.
-We can also [disperse](https://en.wikipedia.org/wiki/Diffraction) the light through a prism or a off a grating to obtain the intensity of radiation across a range of wavelengths simultaneously.
+We can also [disperse](https://en.wikipedia.org/wiki/Diffraction) the light through a prism or off a grating to obtain the intensity of radiation across a range of wavelengths simultaneously.
 This _spectrum_ can teach us many things, including about the chemical abundance and composition of stars, the temperatures and velocities of gasses and other materials, the presence of organic molecules on